 - Coffee or spice grinder

-- Place the dried chickpeas in a food processor; work in batches if you are making a large quantity.
+Place the dried chickpeas in a food processor, working in batches if you are making a large quantity.
 Cover and process on high speed for two or three minutes until a powdery flour forms.
 Cover the top of the feed tube so that chickpea flour doesn't waft out while the machine is running.

-- Sift the mixture into a bowl to separate the fine flour from the hard bits of chickpeas that did not grind.
+Sift the mixture into a bowl to separate the fine flour from the hard bits of chickpeas that did not process.

 Use a spice or coffee grinder to process the remaining bits of chickpeas to a fine, powdery flour.
 Do this in batches of 1 or 2 tablespoons at a time.